monsoonmaelstrom/book2/book2.md

 Self preservation is real.

-Finally, everything is in place, and I hold it there until it sounds like a note being stretched to its breaking point.
+Finally, everything is in place, and I hold it there until it feels like a note being stretched to its breaking point.
 Then I let it all crystalize and release it.
 I think I feel reality actively reshaping itself.

 I open my eyes and take a breath.
 Hold it, then begin pulling power through Lisette, and neither of us dies as I do so.
 That part of the magic, at least, is solid and stable.
 We’ll have to see what the rest is like when she wakes up.
 If she wakes up.